sergera/mc2-solidity/docs/Escrow.md

 ## Owner's Functions
-Owner's functions can only be called by the contract's owner, in this contract they are used to transfer assets deposited by users and to blacklist/unblacklist accounts.
+Owner's functions can only be called by the contract's owner, in this contract they are used to register asset transfers as deposits, reject asset transfers, refund accepted deposits, transfer assets from accepted deposits, and to blacklist/unblacklist accounts.

-#### `transferAssetFrom(address recipient, IERC20 asset, address[] proprietors, uint256[] amounts)`
+#### `transferAssetFrom(address proprietor, IERC20 asset, uint256 amount, address recipient)`

-Transfers asset amounts owned by this contract to another account, and internally reduces amount from the asset balances of the proprietors that deposited it in the first place.
+Transfers asset amount owned by this contract to another account, and internally reduces amount from the asset balance of the proprietor that deposited it in the first place.

 _Parameters:_
-- `recipient`: Address of the recipient of the asset transfers.
+- `proprietor`: Addresses pertaining to the account that deposited the asset to be transferred.
+- `amount`: Amount to be transferred from proprietor's registered deposit.
 - `asset`: Address ERC20 token to be transferred.
-- `proprietors`: Array of addresses pertaining to the accounts that deposited the asset to be transferred.
+- `recipient`: Address of the recipient of the asset transfer.
-- `amounts`: Array of amounts to be transferred from each proprietor.

 _Description:_
 Should be called by the owner in order to transfer an asset owned by this contract to another account.
 This function also emits the `TransferAssetFrom` event, which can be listened to off-chain.